babylonlabs-io/covenant-emulator/covenant-signer/README.md

 ## 1. Prerequisites

+This guide requires that:

+1. you have a Bitcoin node setup for the Bitcoin network you intend to operate your covenant signer in and
-To successfully complete this guide, ensure you have the bitcoin node setup and you have access to the private Bitcoin key you used previously when you generated your address as it contains the covenant key.
+2. you have access to the the private Bitcoin key you set up your covenant with.

 For a refresher on setting up the bitcoin node, refer to the [deployment guide](https://github.com/babylonlabs-io/covenant-signer/blob/main/docs/deployment.md#2-bitcoind-setup).